arina999999997/elichika/webui/event_marathon_dev/readme.md

     - 2nd picture
     - ...
     - 7th picture
-  -
   - Select from images in the same package as the main icon or enter manually.
-  - The priority follow this order, but if necessary, assign the priority manually later
+  - The priority follow this order, but if necessary, assign the priority manually later.
   - Do note that we need to exit to the main screen then go back to event for this to take effect, going to menu and reloading event doesn't work
 - 8th: Rule descriptions pages
   - Select from a known list of commonly used rule description pages and images from the same package as main icon.